By Wendy C. Brooks, DVM, DipABVP

 Not necessarily.
 Feline toxoplasmosis can be as subtle as the human version.
 Cats get infected by hunting and eating prey, eating raw food diets, or by inadvertently licking oocysts during grooming.
 When the cat gets infected, the early stages involve an intestinal form where the contagious oocysts are shed in feces but the cat may or may not have any diarrhea.

 Cats may experience an acute illness similar to that which humans experience; however, in adult cats, symptoms are usually mild and go unnoticed.
-This form of infection is not contagious to humans, though a pregnant cat could transmit the disease to her kittens.
+This form of infection is not directly contagious to humans.
+Fecal exposure is necessary for transmission to people; the cat itself is not considered a source.
+Pregnant cats in the acute stage of infection, however, can transmit the disease to their unborn kittens.

 How is my Cat a Risk to me?